mengbinhao/jack-note/docs/english/NPR.md

 - 2020.5.27

   - allowance n
-  - generous adj
+  - generous adj | generosity

   > People can stay on their feet

 - 2020.5.26

-  - severity n
   - gist n

 - 2020.5.25